-The project addressed three primary challenges in the sector and sought to further equip the industry to manage these challenges.
-The identified challenges; the rising demand from consumers to extend the breadth of their choice and control, the changing demographics of aged care consumers, as well as the changing policy environment around aged care.
+The project addressed three primary challenges in the sector and sought to further equip the industry to manage these challenges:

-For approved providers of home care, they have the benefit of accessing our project findings, reports and evaluation.
+Home care providers have the benefit of accessing our project findings, reports and evaluation.
 This means they can access best practice knowledge, helpful resources and processes for implementing self-management as a service offering within their organisation.
-Consumers are equally informed about their potential to self-manage their home care and equipped with resources to assist them on their journey.
+Consumers and their representatives can be equally informed about their potential to self-manage their home care and be equipped with resources to assist them on their journey.

 Project Approach and Process Overview

-- We consulted with consumers, carers and providers nationally to build a best-practice picture of the various models of self-management currently on offer to Home Care Package consumers.
+- consulted with consumers, carers and providers nationally to build a best-practice picture of the various models of self-management currently on offer to home care package consumers

-- We developed a catalogue of competencies and characteristics for consumers/carers to successfully self-manage their package.
+- developed a catalogue of competencies and characteristics for consumers/carers to successfully self-manage their package

-- We trialled the self-management model across our seven different organisational environments and all over Australia.
+- trialled the self-management model across our seven different project partners

-- We developed a consumer toolkit to help prepare for self-management.
+- developed a consumer toolkit to help prepare for self-management

-- We developed a provider toolkit to prepare an organisation to implement or self-management model, including processes around governance and risk management.
+- developed a provider toolkit to prepare an organisation to implement their self-management model, including processes around governance and risk management

-- We developed a process for implementing a direct debit stored value card or other financial self-management models.
+- developed a process for implementing a home care debit card and other financial self-management models

-- We evaluated and reported on outcomes for the benefit of the industry at large.
+- evaluated and reported on outcomes for the benefit of the industry at large.

 The Provider & Consumer Guides and Toolkits are the major resources developed through the project, they are available to download from the ‘Self-management Resources and Tools’ page.